cbcrg/tcoffee/docs/tcoffee_installation.rst

 CLUSTER Installation
 --------------------
 In order to run, T-Coffee must have a value for the http_proxy and for the e-mail.
-In order to do so you, can perform any of the following options:
+In order to do so, you can perform any of the following options:

 ::